Broadly tunable quantum-enhanced Raman microscopy for advancing bioimaging: Quantum-enhanced SRS bioimaging

 \subsection{Multifrequency biological imaging}

 To demonstrate chemical specificity, we performed SRS imaging at four vibrational bands characteristic of proteins and lipids.
 Explicitly, we investigated several prominent Raman vibrational modes: $2940~\mathrm{cm^{-1}}$ (general C--H stretching in proteins, lipids, and nucleic acids), widely used as a marker of total protein and lipid content; $2850~\mathrm{cm^{-1}}$ (symmetric CH$_2$ stretching in lipids); $1650~\mathrm{cm^{-1}}$ (amide I band, primarily C=O stretching in proteins), a key indicator of protein content and secondary structure; and $1450~\mathrm{cm^{-1}}$ (CH$_2$/CH$_3$ bending in lipids and proteins), often used as a marker for lipid–protein balance.
 Together, these four bands give a complementary biochemical fingerprint of muscle tissue.
 For these measurements, the Raman pump was tuned to $810.5~\mathrm{nm}$, $816.5~\mathrm{nm}$, $905~\mathrm{nm}$, and $921.8~\mathrm{nm}$ with corresponding powers at the sample of 32~mW, 32~mW, 30~mW, and 38~mW, respectively.
 The Stokes beam power was maintained at $\sim 3.75~\mathrm{mW}$ in all cases.
 However, systematically higher SNR were observed at the CH-stretch bands (2850 and 2940~cm$^{-1}$) compared to the fingerprint modes.
 This enhancement is attributed to the larger Raman cross-sections and the higher abundance of CH groups in tissue lipids and proteins, particularly in lipid-rich structures such as cell membranes and adipose tissue.
 In contrast, Fig.~\ref{fig:muscle_SRS} shows regions with SRS signals at 1450~cm$^{-1}$ and 1650~cm$^{-1}$, where the CH-stretch bands at 2850 and 2940~cm$^{-1}$ are absent.
 This spectral pattern indicates regions with elevated protein content and minimal lipid contribution, consistent with lean myofibrillar or connective tissue in muscle \cite{pezzotti2021raman,afseth2022raman}.
 The results presented in Fig.~\ref{fig:muscle_SRS} demonstrate a consistent enhancement in SNR across all examined Raman shifts when utilizing the amplitude-squeezed Stokes beam.
 A noise reduction of $3.6 \pm 0.14$~dB was achieved across all measured vibrational modes, corresponding to a $51 \pm 5\%$ improvement in SNR compared to the classical (coherent) Stokes configuration.
 Fig.~\ref{fig:muscle_SRS}(f) and (g) show cross-sections of the SNR maps.
 These cross-sections clearly illustrate the improvements achieved with squeezed light compared to coherent illumination.
-This consistent enhancement underscores the robustness of quantum-assisted amplification in improving Raman signal quality.
-The observed gains highlight the potential of QE-SRS to extend the sensitivity of vibrational imaging in biological tissues, enabling more precise and reliable real-time biochemical analysis, even at lower optical powers or in samples with weak Raman signatures.
+Along with the observed SNR enhancement, the achieved squeezing of the Stokes beam directly improves the concentration sensitivity.
+In particular, since the concentration sensitivity scales with the noise amplitude \cite{deAndrade:20}, i.e. $\delta N \propto \sqrt{\Delta I_s^2}$, a noise suppression of $3.6~\mathrm{dB}$ corresponds to